 - Leave the building immediately, by the nearest safe route.
-Note: This may not be the door you used to enter the building.
-Do not stop to collect belongings. - Muster at Assembly Point 15 on the south side of the building straight away; do not wander off without reporting to a Fire Marshall. - Do not enter the building again until authorised to do so.
+Note: This may not be the door you used to enter the building. - Muster at the Assembly Point straight away.
+Fire Marshalls will be on hand to assist with any evacuation. - Do not enter the building again until authorised to do so.

 Fire alarms are routinely tested.
-The test days/times are posted in the Department foyer.
+The test days/times are posted in the building foyer.
 You should familiarize yourselves of the arrangements for all buildings in which you have classes.